By Gloria Seow, Education Group Chairperson

 Running 26 km from Woodlands to Tanjong Pagar, the north-south oriented Rail (Green) Corridor presents an unbroken extent of gratifying greenery.
 It allows wildlife to move freely between adjoining nature areas.
 The former KTM railway line has since been stripped of its tracks in most parts, providing near obstacle-free access to nature lovers, cyclists, joggers and trekkers.

 An energetic group of NSS Kids, along with their parents and caregivers, got to explore the two kilometer stretch near the old Bukit Timah Railway station on the morning of 25 August 2013.
-We congregated at King Albert Park Macdonald’s Place, itself an iconic landmark at the junction of Bukit Timah and Clementi Roads.
+We congregated at King Albert Park Macdonald’s Place (off Bukit Timah Road in Singapore), itself an iconic landmark at the junction of Bukit Timah and Clementi Roads.
 Sadly, it will soon make way for yet another condominium.
 Given Singapore’s relentless pace of development, we were thankful that the government has decided to preserve the Rail Corridor in its entirety.

 |Although the rail tracks have been stripped away in most parts, key sections such as those at the former Bukit Timah Station still retain their tracks.|